manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 The Jupyter Widgets framework is build on top of the IPython Comm framework (short for communication).
-It's worth reading the [_Low Level Widget Explanation_](https://ipywidgets.readthedocs.io/en/8.0.2/examples/Widget%20Low%20Level.html#Low-Level-Widget-Explanation) to understand the core of Jupyter Widget's Model, View, Controller (MVC) architecture, but in short the Comm framework exposes to mechanisms to send/receive data to/from the frond end:
+It's worth reading the [_Low Level Widget Explanation_](https://ipywidgets.readthedocs.io/en/8.0.2/examples/Widget%20Low%20Level.html#Low-Level-Widget-Explanation) to understand the core of Jupyter Widget's Model, View, Controller (MVC) architecture, but in short the Comm framework exposes two mechanisms to send/receive data to/from the frond end:

 ### 1. Traitlets